-Internship Grants are available for semester-based Mobility Projects that include an Internship component in addition to semester-based study.
-Additional course credit can be applied at the discretion of the Home Institution, but is not required.
+Internship Grants are available for Semester-based Mobility Projects that include an Internship component in addition to Semester study.
+Additional course credit can be applied at the discretion of the Home University, but is not required.

-Students receiving a Short-term Grant are ineligible for Internship Grants.
-Where an Internship is the sole component of a semester-based Mobility Project, the Mobility Project is ineligible for an Internship Grant.
+Students receiving a short-term grant are ineligible for Internship Grants.
+Where an Internship is the sole component of a Semester Mobility Project, the Mobility Project is ineligible for an Internship Grant.

 2.3 Use of Student Grants